Sturmflut/sturmflut.github.io/_posts/2015-05-08-hacking-ubuntu-touch-part-4-developer-mode-and-ADB.markdown

 categories: Ubuntu Touch
 ---

-*NOTE: This is a continuation of the series, but it does not rely on the previous articles.
+*NOTE: This is a continuation of the [series]({% post_url 2015-05-07-hacking-ubuntu-touch-index %}) , but it does not rely on the previous articles.
 Thanks to Oliver Grawert for pointing out the bug report about the banner string.*

 *NOTE: Most information in this article was reverse-engineered by reading the original source code and using strace, tcpdump and WireShark.
 This is neither a reference nor complete.*